bryanoliveira/python-availability-bot/README.md

 Even with all the workarounds, the loop may still fail for some unknown (to me) reason.
 When this happens, a browser instance may be left open and blow up the memory if it repeats this behavior too much.
-To address this I added a graceful exit part that, combined with a timeout method, allowed the script to cleanly exit.
+To address this I added a graceful exit procedure that, combined with a timeout method, allows the script to cleanly exit.
-I also wrapped the python file with a .sh that loops restarting the script if it exits.
+I also wrapped the python script execution with a shell script that loops restarting the process if it exits unexpectedly.

 Finally, the bot also sends a "pulse" to slack (in a silenced channel) to indicate that it is still running.
-I added this after I lost a chance to buy a card due to an uncaptured timeout crash in the first day.
+I added this after I lost a chance to buy a card due to an uncaught timeout crash in the first day.

 ## Conclusion